Shopify/shopify-api-js/docs/reference/webhooks/validate.md

 # shopify.webhooks.validate

 This method validates an incoming request for `Http` handlers.
-If the call is invalid, it will return a valid field as `false`.
+If the call is invalid, it will return a `valid` field set to `false`.

 ## Example